ultrazohm/ultrazohm_sw/docs/source/hardware/altium/altium_db_lib/altium_new_project.rst

 ``3`` = 3D view

-Often it is helpful to define null- point on the left corner because then the x and y dimension is without any offset
+Often it is helpful to define the null- point on the left corner because then the x and y dimension is without any offset

 To do this: